 By Yashodhara Sirur Jun.
 12, 2020

-It’s been 20 years since Marathi author Pu La Deshpande left us.
-His books depict a slice of middle-class Maharashtrian life from the ’40s and ’50s that remain relatable even for millennials.
+Pu La Deshpande's books depict a slice of middle-class Maharashtrian life from the ’40s and ’50s that remain relatable even for millennials.
 In the middle of the pandemic, I turn to his writing... for the man taught us to laugh even when there’s nothing to laugh about.

 Of all my childhood memories of summer, there is one that I hold dearest.
 It is a memory of unrestrained laughter: Most summer evenings, Mum and I would sit on wicker chairs on the porch of our house, and she would read out her favourite bits of Pu La Deshpande’s books to me.
 At the age of 12 or so, and not possessed of a strong Marathi vocabulary, my interest was in the slapstick.